vuejs/docs/src/guide/reusability/custom-directives.md

 ```

 :::tip
 Custom directives should only be used when the desired functionality can only be achieved via direct DOM manipulation.
-Prefer declarative templating using built-in directives such as `v-bind` when possible because they are more efficient and server-rendering-friendly.
+Prefer declarative templating using built-in directives such as `v-bind` when possible because they are more efficient and server-rendering friendly.
 :::

 ## Directive Hooks